o3de/sig-simulation/rfcs/RFC Simulation Interfaces.md

 ### What are the advantages of the feature?
 <!-- - Explain the advantages for someone to use this feature -->
- - Leading of standardization in robotics domain,
+ - Leading standardization of simulation in the robotics domain,
  - easier usage of O3DE in robotics and ML pipelines,
- - improve testability of the ROS 2 features,
+ - improve the testability of the ROS 2 features,
  - adjustments to EOL of `gazebo_msgs`

 ### What are the disadvantages of the feature?
 <!-- - Explain any disadvantages for someone to use this feature -->
-Significant increase in code base size
+Significant increase in code base size for ROS2 Gem.

 ### How will this be implemented or integrated into the O3DE environment?
 <!-- - Explain how this will be integrated within codebase of O3DE and any special library or technical stack requirements. -->
-It was explained in great details in section [ROS 2 API](#ros-2-api)
+It was explained in great detail in the section [ROS 2 API](#ros-2-api).

 ### Are there any alternatives to this feature?
 <!-- - Provide any other designs that have been considered.
 Explain what the impact might be to not doing this.
 - If there is any prior art or approaches with other frameworks in the same domain, explain how they may have solved this problem or implemented this feature. -->
-Really, the effort needs to be taken to adjust code to deprecation of gazebo classic and `gazebo_msgs`.
+The effort needs to be taken to adjust the existing code to the eprecation of Gazebo Classic and `gazebo_msgs`.

 ### How will users learn this feature?